 The same applies to the 140th air defense missile system, deployed near the large air base of Domna in the Trans-Baikal Territory.
 Since the place of permanent deployment of equipment and weapons of the anti-aircraft missile brigade is located in close proximity to the air base, combat alert is conducted on the site near the boxes where fighting vehicles are stored.

-Currently available in the troops of the Buk-M2 / M3 air defense system are capable of covering the RF Armed Forces in the entire range of heights and accompanying tank and motorized rifle divisions on the march and in the frontline.
-In the event of the outbreak of war, they should not only provide protection against air strikes of groups, associations and bases, but also be involved in solving the country's air defense tasks in places of deployment.
+Currently available in the troops of the Buk-M2 / M3 air defense system, they are able to cover groups of the RF Armed Forces in the entire range of heights and accompany tank and motorized rifle divisions on the march and in the frontline.
+In the event of the outbreak of war, they should not only provide protection against air strikes of groupings, associations and bases, but also be involved in solving the country's air defense tasks in places of deployment.
 However, taking into account the need to write off the remaining Buk-M1 air defense systems and improve the enemy’s air attack facilities, a number of anti-aircraft missile brigades need to be re-equipped with modern systems.